-Discussion in 'LED Lighting Specific' started by revhtree, Nov 4, 2010.
+Discussion in 'Aquarium Lighting By Dana Riddle' started by revhtree, Nov 4, 2010.

 Vivid aquariums is running half halides / half radions on there big tank.
 Check it out.

 Yea.
 But thats all in one system.
 The MH will bleed some light over to the other side.
 I'm talking keeping no light from the other source hitting the other.
 And that is a little on the extreme side.
 Most people that get leds do a 1-1 switch so i had 3 250mh over my 6ft tank i got 3 vegas.
 If i remeber right that tank is 8ft long 4ft is leds.
 And he has 12 over one half that tank.
 And that is one thing i do believe but dont have the money to drop to do.
 I feel leds will have no prob at all if its doubled up.
 So a 2ft x 2ft section that most have 1 radion or 1 vega/hydra over was 2 then the hot spots and low spots and miss spectrum would be solved.
 Another reason im interested in people that have the 120deg lens.
 Because that as well would help with that.